-If you’re a smoker or vaper, it’s extremely important to stay on top of your regular dental check-ups.
+If you’re a smoker or vaper, stay on top of your oral health and schedule regular dental checkups.

 Glantz, Stanton A. First evidence of long-term health damage from ecigs: Smoking E-Cigarettes Daily Doubles Risk of Heart Attacks.
 UCSF Center for Tobacco Control Research and Education Press Release.
 Feb 24, 2018.

 Mishra, Aseem, et al. Harmful effects of nicotine.
 Indian Journal of Medical and Pediatric Oncology.
 2015 Jan-Mar; 36(1): 24–31. doi: 10.4103/0971-5851.151771